itserik0/jumpstart-workshop/content/html/semantic-elements.md

 <footer></footer>
 ```

 Aside from the page content itself, semantic markup gives us an additional opportunity to communicate meaning.
-For example, screen readers ignore visual styles and layout added using CSS.
+For example, screen readers (assistive technology that reads web content to a user) ignore visual styles and layout added using CSS.
 Semantic markup can aid screen readers in communicating the structure of the web page to its users.

 Semantic markup can also be helpful to search engines, ensuring that the right pages are delivered for the right queries.